 - Remember that most Great Walks offer less hut facilities during the winter season.
 You will need a cooker and probably pots and pans.
 We notice that the Heaphy track huts have plenty of pots but this is not universal.
 There are less likely to be any hut wardens as well.
 The bonus is that the huts are cheaper in winter.

 If all of this sounds like a lot to consider, think about taking a guided tour.
-Most companies operate in summer but Active Earth New Zealand runs a few winter trips as well.
+Most companies operate in summer but Hiking New Zealand runs a few winter trips as well.

 Crisp sunny days, frosted landscapes, cosy hut fires, deliciously warm hotpools, sizzling comfort food and the thrill of shared adventure are all highlights of winter hiking.
 You can’t experience remote and beautiful wilderness from your living room.